kosson/LightRAG/README.md

 This repo is using LightRAG, an original Retrieval-Augmented Generation (RAG) framework developed by the LightRAG Team at HKU DS Lab.
 The original repo: https://github.com/HKUDS/LightRAG.
 The original files were used and modified according to the needs of this project.
 All the credits go to the original authors.

-This project ued a Linux Mint machine with a Nvidia graphics card RTX 4060, 8Gb VRAM.
-Mind that there are some issues that had to be solved by tweeking, and tinckering with the code.
-Please refer to the `work.md` file for more details about the issues and how were solved.
-The degugging and adaptations were made using Claude Sonnet 4.5 via VSCode extension.
+This project was developed and is used on a Linux Mint machine with a Nvidia graphics card RTX 4060, 8Gb VRAM.
+Mind that there are some issues that had to be solved by tweeking, and tinkering with the code.
+Please refer to the `work.md` file for more details about the issues fixed, and how were solved.
+The debugging and adaptations were made using Claude Sonnet 4.5 via VSCode extension.

 ## Installation